Last updated: 2026-04-20

 Should You Buy the 2020 Honda Odyssey?

-Its complaint rate (41 per 10k sold) is above the Minivan segment average of 29.6.
+Its complaint rate of 41 per 10,000 vehicles sold runs above the Minivan segment average of 26.1.
 The most common reports involve electrical system (120).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (120).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (120).
+An extended warranty is worth pricing out.

 Compared to the 2021 Honda Odyssey, which scored 9 points higher.
 See also the 2019 Honda Odyssey for an earlier comparison.